KankakeeCommunityCollege/athletics/_contacts/michael-brown.md

 Before Daley, Brown was an assistant at NCAA Div.
 II Saint Joseph’s College in Rensselaer, Indiana.
 That year, the Pumas earned more wins than the previous season and had an All-Conference selection.

-Brown also served as an assistant coach at Governors State University and for two years as an assistant at KCC.
+Brown also served as an assistant coach at Governors State University and for two years as an assistant coach at KCC.
 During that tenure with the Cavaliers, the team secured back-to-back trips to the Region IV Tournament championship game.
 The 2013-14 team posted a 25-5 record and was ranked 25th in the final NJCAA Div.
 I poll.
 Prior to KCC, Brown was an assistant coach at Rock Valley College in 2011-12, where the team went 20-11, notching its first winning season in over a decade.

 Brown also found success as an assistant high school coach in 2008-09 at his alma mater, De La Salle Institute, in Chicago.
 De La Salle won the regional title and the Meteors were ranked as high as No. 2 in Illinois Class 4A.
 The team advanced to the sectional semifinals before finishing 21-5.
 While Brown was a player, he garnered All-Catholic League honors and was on the Daily Southtown All-Area honorable mention team.